AlexJReid/blog/content/posts/local-api/index.md

 It turns out that as our former selves had shameful history of being microservice astronauts, the transformation happens in another service instead of being a local stdlib function call.
 To make matters worse, the transformation service runs on a Windows EC2 instance and cannot be run locally.
 Oh no.

-Our stakeholders have decided that three exclaimations is excessive, so I am tasked to create a new version of the service with only one.
-I want to make the changes in my **local** environment and have those changes visible in the **remote test** environment.
-My locally running service should be able to interact with any dependencies (for instance, the transformation service) as if it were deployed.
+Our stakeholders have decided that three exclaimations is excessive, so we are tasked to create a new version of the service with only one.
+We want to make the changes in my **local** environment and have those changes visible in the **remote test** environment.
+A locally running service should be able to interact with any dependencies (for instance, the transformation service) as if it were deployed.
 It should also be able to receive ingress from any services that call it.

-## Solution
+## Approach
 _The rest of this post assumes some degree of experience with HTTP, networking and Consul and Envoy itself._

 The test environment is running within a cloud provider.
-My local environment is on the same network, thanks to a [Tailscale](https://tailscale.net) VPN. `whitby` is my local development machine.
+My local development machine, `whitby`, is on the same network, thanks to a [Tailscale](https://tailscale.net) VPN.

 ![Tailscale machine list](tailscale-machines.png)